OpenMDAO/OpenMDAO-Framework/docs/basics/building.rst

             self.f_xy = (x-3.0)**2 + x*y + (y+4.0)**2 - 3.0

-Your component should look pretty close to this when it is complete.
 To implement a component in the OpenMDAO framework, you write some Python code and place it in a file.
 This file is called a *module* in Python.
 Typically, a module will contain one component, although you can include more